httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 2. If the first character of input_string is a "-" or a DIGIT, process input_string as a number ({{parse-number}}) and return the result.
 3. If the first character of input_string is a DQUOTE, process input_string as a string ({{parse-string}}) and return the result.
 4. If the first character of input_string is "*", process input_string as binary content ({{parse-binary}}) and return the result.
-5. If the first character of input_string is an lcalpha, process input_string as a identifier ({{parse-identifier}}) and return the result.
 6. Otherwise, fail parsing.